samullen/samullen.github.io/contact.md

 comments: false
 ---

-"How can I help?"
-Everyone asks it, but not everyone means it.

-If you have questions about something I wrote or a technology I use, if you need a second opinion or help with a decision, if you're interested in hiring me, or any other reason, reach out.

-I'm serious.
+<strong>How can I help?</strong>

 How can I help?
+Everyone says it, but not everyone means it.

+Whether you have a question about something I’ve written, want to talk through a technical challenge, need a second opinion, or are exploring a potential collaboration—reach out.

+Seriously.
+How can I help?

-Get in touch with me using the form below, find me on [LinkedIn](https://linkedin.com/in/samuelmullen/).
+Use the form below, or connect with me on [LinkedIn](https://linkedin.com/in/samuelmullen/).

 <div class="row">
 <div class="col-md-12">